longkunxuluke/longkunxuluke.github.io/_pages/about.md

 I earned my PhD in _computational chemistry_ at the _Australian National University_ in 2022,
 under the supervision of _Prof.
 Michelle Coote_.
 After that I joined _Samsung Research China-Beijing (SRC-B)_ and worked as an research engineer.
 In July 2024 I joined _Dongyangguang (HEC) New Energy Research Institute_ as a senior researcher.
-I'm interested in the intersection of physical simulation, data science and advanced computing algorithms, with an emphasis on applications in engineering and science related with battery, OLED, semiconductor, etc. I have published 10+ papers in journals including _JACS, Nature
+I'm interested in the intersection of physical simulation, data science and advanced computing algorithms, with an emphasis on applications in engineering and science related with battery, capacitors, OLED, semiconductor, etc. I have published 10+ papers in journals including _JACS, Nature
 Communication, JCTC, JPCL, JPCC, JPCA_.
 My research was highlighted in _AI for Science Global Outlook 2023 Edition, EurekAlert!, PHYS.ORG, Chemistry in Australia_.
 I server as a reviewer for AI conferences _ICML(2023, 2024), NeurIPS(2022, 2023)_ and chemical journals including _JCTC_ and _JPCA_.